In his latest production – Sir David Attenborough urgently calls us to act before it’s too late.

 When Sir David Attenborough appears on our screen, we’re normally confident about what will follow.

 We expect to see stunning footage of nature and wildlife from around the world.
-We know we’ll be left with sense of wonder at the beauty, strangeness and power of the natural world.
+We expect a sense of wonder at the beauty, strangeness and power of the natural world.
 And since Blue Planet II, we are likely to get a hint of how humanity is impacting our planet.

 But we’re seeing a very different production from the world’s favourite naturalist with his most recent one-hour film, Extinction: The Facts, now available on BBC iPlayer.

-This biodiversity, he tells us in the opening lines of the programme is ‘vanishing at rates never seen before in human history’.
+This biodiversity, he tells us, is ‘vanishing at rates never seen before in human history’.

 In 2019, the United Nations brought together more than 500 scientists to perform a global assessment on the state of the natural world.
-What they’ve found, Sir David tells us, is that ‘extinction is now happening 100 times faster than the natural evolutionary rate.
+What they’ve found is that ‘extinction is now happening 100 times faster than the natural evolutionary rate.
 And it’s accelerating.’

 ‘When you look at previous groups and fossil records, it’s over millions of years that they go extinct,’ says Professor Kathy Willis, a plant scientist from the University of Oxford.
 ‘Here we’re looking at tens of years.’